BananaAccounting/Universal/extensions/import/stripe/readme.md

 There are 3 summary balances, we use the: Balance change from activity, which includes changes to Stripe balance from activity (payments, refunds, transfers, etc.), excluding payouts, as well as itemised downloads.

 Go to Report->Summary Balance->Balance change from activity-> Download.

-In the dialog select All columns.
+In the dialog select:

+* Report format: Itemied.
+* Columns: All columns.

 ## Links